Gun Machine: Plot summary

-Media
+Adaptations

-Television adaptation
+Television series

 Ellis stated in 2012 that rights for Gun Machine had been purchased by the 20th Century Fox TV and Chernin Entertainment, with the intent of turning it into a television series.
 He also confirmed that he would serve as executive producer for the potential series along with Dario Scardapane, Peter Chernin and Katherine Pope.
 In April 2014, Microsoft announced that Xbox Entertainment Studios acquired the television rights as part of its Xbox Originals exclusive television programming initiative; Ellis would be executive producer along with Brett Conrad, who signed on to write the pilot.

 Trailers

 Trailers for Gun Machine, one of which was narrated by Wil Wheaton, were released shortly after the book's street date.
 The trailers were well received, with io9 calling the second trailer "creeptastic".

 Reception

 Critical reception for Gun Machine has been mostly positive, with The A.V.
 Club giving the book a "B" rating.
 The New York Times gave a mixed review, calling it a "pleasingly quirky crime thriller" while stating that the ending felt "a little unsatisfying" due to how neatly everything was wrapped up.
 Common praise for the book centred on the depictions of the characters, which The Independent dubbed "wonderfully fleshed out".